(Peninsula Energy 100%)

 The PTM is the second of three key licenses required for advancement of the Ross ISR project.
 The first license was the Deep Disposal Well (DDW) permit granted in April 2011, as detailed above.
 The final license required before commencement of production is the Combined Source and 11e.(2) Byproduct Material License (SML) issued by the US Nuclear Regulatory Commission (NRC).
 As detailed further below, Strata received the draft SML for the Ross ISR project in early November 2012.

-In November 2012 Peninsula announced that the NRC has issued a draft SML to Strata.
+In November 2012 the NRC issued the draft SML to Peninsula.
 The NRC’s on-schedule issuance of the draft SML demonstrated that the project is technically sound and that the approaches to public and environmental safety outlined in the application were robust.

 The issuance of the draft SML in less than two years after application submission reflected a significantly accelerated schedule over the applications of others in the industry, which have averaged 3 years or more in receiving draft licenses.
 Achieving this milestone on schedule and ahead of industry standard is indicative of the completeness of Strata’s application, experience of the Strata management team and the efficiency of the streamlined regulatory approval process.

 To receive NRC approval, an application must complete three review processes: acceptance review (completed in June 2011); safety review, resulting in a Safety Evaluation Report (SER) (completed in March 2013 as detailed below); and concurrent environmental review, resulting in a Supplemental Environmental Impact Statement (SEIS) (completed in March 2014 as detailed below).

 In March 2013 the NRC issued to Strata the SER for the Central Processing Plant and Ross Permit Area.
 The SER document acknowledges compliance of the Ross license application technical report with US regulations surrounding the receipt, possession and use of uranium byproduct and source materials.